A False doctrine in Christianity is a criminal act

 Matt 24:37 But as the days of Noah were, so shall also the coming of the Son of man be.

-Christians are left behind at the rapture, the examples of Noah and Lot show that the ungodly are the ones who are taken.
-The Elect are left behind to inherit the Kingdom on earth at the second coming of Yahshua.
+Christians are left behind at the rapture, the examples of Noah and Lot show that the ungodly are the ones who are taken away.
+The Elect will be left behind to inherit the Kingdom on earth at the second coming of Yahshua.

 Matt 24:39 And knew not until the flood came, and took them all away; so shall also the coming of the Son of man be.